-You should also be aware that some chemicals used in industry and medications may cause photosensitivity, which may increase your risk of a sunburn reaction on exposure to sunlight.
+You should also be aware that some chemicals used in industry and medications (such as methotrexate) may cause photosensitivity, which may increase your risk of a sunburn reaction on exposure to sunlight.
 Photosensitivity is an abnormally high sensitivity to sunlight which can be caused by some medications.
 Consult your doctor about the medications you are taking or the chemicals used in your workplace that may make you more sensitive to sunlight.

 Some food and dietary supplements, and certain herbal preparations or supplements, such as St John’s Wort, can cause photosensitivity in people.
 If you are taking these supplements and are embarking on a course of phototherapy treatment or spending time in the sun, you should advise your phototherapy service of the supplements that you are taking, for further advice and guidance.
 Remember, Vitamin D is essential for bone and skin health.
 If a diet is deficient in Vitamin D, sunlight will provide what is needed and this may improve some skin disorders, including psoriasis.